Far-right groups and neo-Nazis are using 'AI Hitler' to attract young people online

 According to a report released on September 22, 2024 by the British think tank Institute for Strategic Dialogue (ISD), online content praising Nazi leader Hitler has been increasing rapidly as historical revisionism that denies the Nazi Holocaust has grown.

-In particular, content praising, defending, or translating Hitler's speeches into English was viewed approximately 25 million times on social media sites such as X, TikTok, and Instagram in the month after August 13.
-The content was mainly Hitler's speeches translated into English by AI voice, and it was reported that the reach was particularly wide on X.
+In particular, content praising, defending, or translating Hitler's speeches into English was viewed approximately 25 million times on social media platforms such as X, TikTok, and Instagram in the month following August 13.
+The content was mainly Hitler's speeches translated into English by AI voice, and it has been reported that it had a particularly wide reach on X.

-Experts say generative AI tools that can create lifelike photos, voices and videos in seconds are giving extremist groups more opportunities to spread dangerous ideas, putting more young people at risk of being exposed to extremism and posing moderation challenges for platform operators.
+Experts say generative AI tools, which can create lifelike photos, voices and videos in seconds, are giving extremist groups more opportunities to spread dangerous ideas, putting more young people at risk of being exposed to extremism and posing moderation challenges for platform operators.

 In fact, a video of Hitler speaking in English, created with an AI voice clone, has received comments such as, 'I miss you, Uncle Adolf,' 'He was a hero,' and 'Maybe Hitler wasn't a bad guy after all.'
 'This allows for a new kind of emotional engagement that is more appealing to new generations,' said Emerson Brooking, a senior fellow at the Atlantic Council, an international security think tank.